ShrutiTiwari1511/oriflamme/README.md

 1. Clone the repository: git clone <repository_link>
 2. Inside the project, install dependencies: flutter pub get
 3. Connect your local device or start a simulator: flutter run
+4. For ios, run pod install in ios directory

 📂 Project Structure
 This project is organized using the MVVM architecture for better scalability and maintainability.
 All colors and strings used in the application are neatly organized in the utils folder to ensure consistency and easy updates.
+I have made the singer name optional in the database, which can be seen in the second screenshot.
+The database breakdown can be seend in video_model file.

 ✨ Features
 1. Endless scrolling: